-Minimum of a lower second class (2:2) honours degree in chemistry, biochemistry or a closely related subject.
+An honours degree (2:2 or above) or equivalent overseas qualification in chemistry, biochemistry or a closely related subject.

 Months of entry

-Developed in response to the Engineering and Physical Sciences Research Council (EPSRC), and after extensive consultation with industry, this programme is designed for graduates in chemistry or closely related disciplines who wish to contribute to drug development and analysis, a process that requires multidisciplinary skills.
+Our popular and industry-relevant Analytical and Pharmaceutical Science MSc programme is designed for graduates in chemistry or closely related disciplines who wish to contribute to drug development and analysis, a process which requires multidisciplinary skills.

 Information for international students